 School nurses monitor for symptoms of communicable, and/or infectious health conditions.
 When symptoms exist, your child may not attend school.
-If symptoms occur in school, you will be contacted and you must pick your child up from school.
+If symptoms occur in school, you will be contacted and you must pick your child up from school in a timely manner.
 Please ensure your contact information is correct and updated as needed.
 If your child is diagnosed with an infectious illness or has symptoms of an infectious condition at home, you must keep your child home from school.

 The following guidelines must be adhered to:

-- Persistent Fever: Oral temperature of 100.0 degrees or higher Cannot attend school until fever free twenty-four (24) hours without fever-reducing medication. - Vomiting: Cannot attend school if the following exist: - One (1) episode of vomiting + the presence of another symptom (fever, diarrhea, etc.); or - Two (2) or more episodes of vomiting within a twenty-four-hour (24) period, even if no other symptoms exist. - Diarrhea: Cannot attend school if the following exist: - One (1) episode of diarrhea + the presence of another symptom (vomiting, fever, etc.); or

-- Three (3) or more episodes of diarrhea in a twenty-four-hour (24) period, even if no other symptoms exist. - "Pink Eye": Should remain home for twenty-four (24) hours after the first dose of prescribed medication is administered. - Chicken Pox: Cannot attend school until all blisters have formed scabs. - Strep Throat: Cannot attend school until twenty-four (24) hours after prescribed medical treatment is administered and fever free. - "Flu" or Flu-like symptoms: Cannot attend until fever free twenty-four (24) hours without fever-reducing medication.
-You should inform the school nurse if your child has a confirmed diagnosis. - Impetigo: Cannot attend school until twenty-four (24) hours after prescribed medical treatment has started. - Ringworm: Cannot attend school until medical treatment has started. - MRSA: "Staph infection": Cannot attend school until prescribed medical treatment is started, fever is absent, and the affected area is covered and without copious amounts of drainage present.
+Persistent Fever - Oral temperature of 100.0 degrees or higher

+Cannot attend school until fever free 24-hours without fever-reducing medication.

+Vomiting - Cannot attend school if the following exist

+One (1) episode of vomiting + the presence of another symptom (fever, diarrhea, etc.)

+Two (2) or more episodes of vomiting within a 24-hour period, even if no other symptoms exist

+Diarrhea - Cannot attend school if the following exist

+One (1) episode of diarrhea + the presence of another symptom (vomiting, fever, etc.)

+Three (3) or more episodes of diarrhea in a 24-hour period, even if no other symptoms exist.

+"Pink Eye" - Should remain home for 24-hours after the first dose of prescribed medication is administered.

+Chicken Pox - Cannot attend school until all blisters have formed scabs.

+Strep Throat - Cannot attend school until 24-hours after the prescribed medical treatment is administered and fever free.

+"Flu" or Flu-like symptoms - Cannot attend until fever free 24-hours without fever-reducing medication.
+You should inform the school nurse if your child has a confirmed diagonis.

+Impetigo - Cannot attend school until 24-hours after prescribed medical treatment has started.

+Ringworm - Cannot attend school until medical treatment has started.

+MRSA "Staph infection" - Cannot attend school until prescribed medical treatment is started, fever is absent, and the affected area is covered and without copious amounts of drainage present.

+You must submit proof of treatment or a statement of clearance from the health department or medical provider if proof is requested by the school nurse.